amirardalan/amirardalan.com/README.md

 ## Additional Notes

+- Take a look at `next.config.js`.
+You probably want to modify this file for use with your own app (redirects, whitelisted domains, etc.).
+- Comment the environment conditional in `lib/fetcher.ts` to suppress post likes fetcher from making excessive DB calls while developing.
-- **IMPORTANT:** Currently, you must manually hardcode your site's pages in `sitemap.xml.tsx`.
+- Currently, you must manually hardcode your site's pages in `sitemap.xml.tsx`.
 Blog page urls are dynamically generated.
 All other static Next pages need to be manually added in.
 - Most static content can be edited in `data/content.ts`
 - Currently blog categories are manually set in `data/categories.ts`
 - For blog image hosting, I recommend Cloudinary's Free [Digital Asset Manager](https://cloudinary.com/documentation/digital_asset_management_overview)
 - This project is the culmination of thousands of hours of work.
 It's primarily open-source for educational purposes.
 If you intend to use parts of the code, please create your own design and content!
-- If you have any questions, reach out to me on [X](https://x.com/amirardalan)!
+- If you have any questions, reach out to me on x: [@amirardalan](https://x.com/amirardalan).

 ---